pythonbyexample/PBE/tutorial/betelgeuse.rst

 Configuration
 -------------
+By default the playing board is large and you need to maximize your terminal window to play;
+you can change the `size`, of course.

 You can play human vs. human by setting `ai_players` empty, AI vs AI by setting it to include all AI players, and human vs AI by omitting one player.
 You can have more than two players; read the